Category

 JR Group / 150th Anniversary of Railway Opening Campaign "MY JAPAN RAILWAY"

 A joint campaign by six JR Group companies.
 Marking 150 years of railways, it aims to deepen user relationships through brand experiences that amplify the joy of travel and affection for railways, while also promoting rail use.
-The digital stamps—available on a smartphone site when near participating stations—change their blurriness depending on how they're pressed, like traditional station stamps.
-They also record the date/time stamped and the stamp's sequential number.
+The digital stamps, obtainable via a smartphone site when near participating stations, vary in blurriness depending on how they're pressed—like traditional station stamps—and record the date/time and stamp number.

 「MY JAPAN RAILWAY」の制作チーム